d-stephenson/d-stephenson.github.io/_posts/2021-05-06-journal-seven-des501.md

 Grids in CCS have various features such as:

-<b>Fixed & flexible track sizes:</b> Creation of grids with track sizes that are fixed, pixels can be used to define the layout.
-Flexible sizes can be created using percentages or the "fr" unit.
+<b>Fixed & flexible track sizes:</b> Creation of grids with track sizes that<br>
+are fixed, pixels can be used to define the layout.
+Flexible sizes can be<br>
+ created using percentages or the "fr" unit.

 <b>Item placement:</b> Items can be placed accurately into their location.

-<b>Content held in additional tracks:</b> Ability to add rows and columns to add other features such as columns that fit inside a container.
+<b>Content held in additional tracks:</b> Ability to add rows and columns to<br>
+ add other features such as columns that fit inside a container.

-<b>Alignment control:</b> Ability to control the alignment of content after it is placed inside a grid.
+<b>Alignment control:</b> Ability to control the alignment of content after<br>
+ it is placed inside a grid.

-<b>Overlapping content control:</b> Numerous items can be placed in a grid and they can partially overlap one another, the layering can be controlled with the z-index property.<br>
+<b>Overlapping content control:</b> Numerous items can be placed in a grid and<br>
+ they can partially overlap one another, the layering can be controlled with<br>
+  the z-index property.<br>

 <h3>Activity Screenshots</h3>